-Heavy Negative Negative Positive Heavy Positive Age Younger than 18 or older than 61.
-Between the ages of 18 and 61.
-Health Diagnosed with a medical condition that is likely to require extensive medical treatment or institutionalization or that will interfere with the noncitizen's ability to provide for herself, and the noncitizen does not have health insurance or resources sufficient to cover reasonably foreseeable medical costs related to that condition.
-Diagnosed with a medical condition that is likely to require extensive medical treatment or institutionalization or that will interfere with the noncitizen's ability to provide for herself.
-Absence of any such serious medical conditions.
-Family Large household Small household Status size.
-17 size.
+that is likely to that is likely to medical

+require extensive require extensive conditions.

+medical treatment or medical treatment

+institutionalization or institutionalization

+or that will interfere or that will interfere

+with the noncitizen's with the noncitizen's

+ability to provide for ability to provide for

+herself, and the herself.

+noncitizen does not

+have health

+insurance or

+resources sufficient

+to cover reasonably

+foreseeable medical

+costs related to that

+condition.

+Family Large household Small household

+Status size.
+26 size.

-17 For purposes of the Public Charge Rule, the size of a noncitizen's "household" requires a complicated determination.
+$^{^{26}}$ For purposes of the Public Charge Rule, the size of a noncitizen's "household" requires a complicated determination.
 For a noncitizen who is 21 or older, her household includes: (1) herself; (2) her children who reside with her; (3) any other individuals for whom she provides or is required to provide at least 50 percent of their financial support or whom she lists as a dependent on federal income tax returns; and (4) any individual who provides the noncitizen with at least 50 percent of her financial support or who lists her as a dependent on federal tax returns.
 84 Fed.
 Reg. at 41,501-02 (to be codified at 8 C.F.R. § 212.21(d)(1)).
-The household of a noncitizen who is younger than 21 includes: (1) the noncitizen; (2) her children who reside with her; (3) her children who reside elsewhere and for whom she is required to provide at least 50 percent of their financial support; (4) her parents, legal guardians, or any other individual who provides her with at least 50 percent of her financial support; (5) the children of the noncitizen's
+The household of a noncitizen who is younger than 21 includes: (1) the noncitizen; (2) her children who reside with her; (3) her children who reside elsewhere and for whom she is required to provide at least 50 percent of their financial support; (4) her parents, legal guardians, or any other individual who provides her with at least 50 percent of her financial support; (5) the children of the noncitizen's parents or legal guardians who reside with the noncitizen or for whom her parents or legal guardians provide or are required to provide at least 50 percent of their financial support; and (6) any other individuals for whom the noncitizen's parents or legal guardians provide or are required to provide at least 50 percent of their financial support or whom they list as dependents on federal tax returns.
+Id. at 41,502 (to be codified at 8 C.F.R. § 212.21(d)(2)).

 Financial Annual gross Annual gross Annual

 Status household income income between gross

 below 125 percent 125 and 250 household

 FPG for the percent FPG for income,

 noncitizen's the noncitizen's assets, or

 household size and household size. resources

 insufficient assets to above 250

 cover any shortfall.
-18 or percent FPG
+27 or percent FPG

 for the

 Sufficient noncitizen's

 household assets household

 and resources to size.

-cover any shortfall
+cover any

-in annual gross
+shortfall in annual

+gross household

-household income
+income below

-below 125 percent
+125 percent FPG

-FPG for the
+for the

 noncitizen's

 household size.
-19
+28